richard-d-lee/jesus-chatbot/SEO_DEPLOYMENT.md

 ## Conclusion

-You now have a fully SEO-optimized Jesus Chatbot ready to rank in Google searches.
+You now have a fully SEO-optimized Jesus Express ready to rank in Google searches.
 The foundation is solid, and with consistent effort in content creation, backlink building, and technical maintenance, you should see significant improvements in search visibility within 3-6 months.

 Remember: SEO is a marathon, not a sprint.
 Stay consistent, monitor your metrics, and adjust your strategy based on data.